MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/authenticate-azureps.md

 ms.service: powershell
 ms.devlang: powershell
 ms.topic: reference
-ms.date: 03/06/2017
+ms.date: 03/22/2017
 ms.author: sewhee
 ---

 # Log in with Azure PowerShell

 There are several ways to log in and authenticate with the Azure PowerShell.
-The simplest way to get started is to log in interactively through your browser, or to log in at the command line.
-The recommended approach is to use service principals, which provide a way for you to create non-interactive accounts that you can use to manipulate resources.
-By granting just the appropriate permissions needed to a service principal, you can ensure your automation scripts are even more secure.
+The simplest way to get started is to log in interactively at the command line.

-Commands that you run are run against your default subscription.
-If you have more than one subscription, you may want to
-[confirm your default subscription](manage-subscriptions-azureps.md) and change it appropriately.

 ## Interactive log in